 Over the years, STI ESG began shifting its focus from short-term courses to college degree programs to adjust to the changing business environment.
-In 1995, STI ESG was granted a permit by the Commission on Higher Education ("CHED") to operate colleges and roll out four-year college programs starting with the Bachelor's degree in Computer Science.
+In 1995, STI ESG was granted a permit by the Commission on Higher Education ("CHED") to operate colleges and roll out four-year college programs starting with the Bachelor's Degree in Computer Science.
 STI ESG then slowly diversified its programs beyond Information & Communications Technology by introducing new programs in the fields of Business and Management, Accountancy, Engineering, Education, Hospitality Management, Tourism Management, and Arts and Sciences.
 STI ESG is also offering Senior High School ("SHS").
 In School Year ("SY") 2021-2022, STI ESG started offering Junior High School ("JHS") in STI College Balagtas, Inc. Beginning SY 2022-2023, JHS was likewise offered in select schools in the network.
 In SY 2022-2023, STI ESG began offering Bachelor of Arts in Psychology.
 STI ESG is 98.7% owned by STI Holdings.

-STI College San Fernando City, Inc. ("STI La Union"), a franchised school, informed the CHED in June 2021, the Department of Education ("DepEd") and Technical Education and Skills Development Authority ("TESDA") in July 2021, of its decision not to accept enrollees for SY 2021-2022.
-Prior to this, the following owned schools have ceased operations: STI Cebu, STI
+STI College San Fernando City, Inc. ("STI La Union"), a franchised school, informed CHED in June 2021, and the Department of Education ("DepEd") and the Technical Education and Skills Development Authority ("TESDA") in July 2021, of its decision not to accept enrollees for SY 2021-2022.
+Prior to this, the following owned schools ceased operations: STI Cebu, STI Iloilo,

-Iloilo, STI Pagadian, and STI Tuguegarao.
+STI Pagadian, and STI Tuguegarao.
 In addition, the following franchised schools likewise ceased to operate: STI College Bohol, Inc. ("STI Bohol"), STI College Recto, Inc. ("STI Recto"), Sungold Technologies, Inc. ("STI Zamboanga"), STI College Pasay, Inc. ("STI Pasay"), STI College Dipolog, Inc. ("STI Dipolog"), STI College San Francisco, Inc. ("STI San Francisco") and STI College Parañaque, Inc. ("STI Parañaque").
 These schools closed as a result of the pandemic.
+NAMEI Polytechnic Institute of Mandaluyong, Inc. ("NPIM") only accepted enrollees for JHS and SHS in SY 2021-2022.
+The grade school students were advised to transfer to another school and refunded the fees paid, if any.
+NPIM ceased to operate effective June 30, 2022.
+The JHS and SHS students of NPIM were given the option to transfer to STI Sta.
+Mesa, a school owned by STI ESG.
+Management continues to identify strategic opportunities to improve efficiency within the Group.
 The cessation of operations of the STI schools mentioned above did not have a material financial impact on the Group.